AdobeDocs/analytics-platform.en/help/components/real-time/real-time.md

 ## Latencies

-How you collect data determines the real-time latency of real-time reporting for Customer Journey Analytics .
+How you collect data determines the real-time latency of real-time reporting for Customer Journey Analytics.
 The illustration and table below show approximate latencies for various data collection scenarios when using real-time and standard reporting.

 The illustration also emphasizes that real-time reporting uses a consolidated dataset that is completely separate from the [consolidated (combined) dataset](/help/connections/combined-dataset.md) used for standard reporting.
 You use the [Real-time refresh toggle](use-real-time.md) to switch between: